Canteen

 Step 1: Buy a Canteen token at the till, or ask for ‘a token for Joe’ to get a free one

-Step 2: Either turn in your token at the adjacent hatch for a meal, or give it to someone else for their own
+Step 2: Turn in your token at the hatch round the corner for a meal

 Step 3: Join other guests at the table, and welcome others to sit with you